Skip to content

 The radius of each hole.
 Defaults to 30.

-spacing : int, optional
+spacing : int

 The spacing between hole centers.
 Defaults to 30.